 In 2012, the Federal Trade Commission issued its fifth revision to its Green Guides to product labeling in response to a growing number of companies using various labels but with increasing ambiguity about what those marketing labels actually mean.
 In many cases, labels can be used to imply certain far-reaching and substantive benefits to the consumer, but sometimes they don’t actually back up the purported claim.
 The Green Guide revision sought to provide more clarity to both marketers and consumers.

 As a consumer, it’s important to look at product labeling carefully and do your research on the certifying organizations.
 Products that have been certified will have the associated certification emblem on the label.
 If it doesn’t, yet purports an eco-friendly claim, it’s a good idea to move onto another product.

-Here’s a simple list to help you gain increasing familiarity with the labels out there so you can make an informed choice about what aspects of helping sustain our environment are most important to you.
+Here’s a simple list to help you become familiar with the labels out there so you can make better choices when you shop.

 In America, the USDA is the governing authority on whether or not a product is labeled or considered organic.
 Organic means the product is free of synthetic materials, such as antibiotics or pesticides; refrains from GMOs; and preserves natural resources as well as animal standards.
 The USDA sets a comprehensive set of standards for organic farming and livestock production.
 Look for the USDA organic label on everything from meats to pet food to baby food as well as plants grown organically.